Brazil bids shocked goodbye to country star Mendonca

 Goiania (Brazil) (AFP) – Thousands of people flooded the hometown of late Brazilian country music star Marilia Mendonca Saturday to pay an emotional tribute to the beloved singer, a day after she was killed in a plane crash at age 26.

-Mendonca, a Latin Grammy-winning superstar of Brazilian "sertanejo" music, died with four other people Friday when a small plane carrying her to a concert crashed in a rural area in the southeastern state of Minas Gerais.
+Mendonca, a Latin Grammy-winning superstar of Brazilian "sertanejo" music, died with four other people Friday when a small plane carrying her to a concert crashed in the southeastern state of Minas Gerais.

-Her body was flown Saturday to the central city of Goiania, her hometown, where huge crowds of fans flocked to a stadium where a massive public wake was to be held.
+Her body was flown Saturday to the central city of Goiania, her home, where crowds of distraught fans lined up to file past her white-draped casket at a massive public wake.

+Known for her soaring voice and sorrowful songs, Mendonca managed to break into a country music scene long dominated by men and machismo.
+She was a leading figure in a burgeoning sub-genre known as "feminejo," or sertanejo music by women.

+But her massive fan base included men and women alike.
+Many mourners outside the stadium where the wake was held could barely find words to describe their sadness.

+"It's an emotion so strong we don't even know how to express it.
+It's an immense pain, for all Brazilians," 22-year-old Matheus Alves told AFP.

+"It was a tremendous loss.
+It's such a blow I don't even have the words to explain it," said 16-year-old student Gustavo Lacerda, before breaking into one of Mendonca's songs, "Eu Sei de Cor" (I Know it By Heart).

-Fans started lining up at dawn outside the 15,000-capacity arena, where large floral arrangements were arriving in a steady stream, AFP correspondents said.
+Fans started lining up at dawn outside the 15,000-capacity arena, where large floral arrangements arrived in a steady stream.

-"We came to say goodbye to our great Marilia Mendonca and thank her for spending these years of her life singing for us and making our hearts soar," student Davi Dyeimes Linares, who traveled 130 kilometers (80 miles) to be the first in line, told news site G1.

 Some 100,000 people were expected to attend, said Goias state Governor Ronaldo Caiado.

-The star and an uncle who worked with her -- also killed in the crash -- were due to be laid to rest later in a small private ceremony for close friends and family at a local cemetary.
+The star and an uncle who worked with her -- also killed in the crash -- were due to be laid to rest later in a small private ceremony at a local cemetery.

-Mendonca's producer and the two pilots were also killed in the crash, which left their twin-engine plane shattered against the rocks near a picturesque waterfall outside the city of Caratinga, where the artist had been scheduled to perform.
+Mendonca's producer and the plane's two pilots were also killed in the crash, which left their twin-engine Beechcraft King Air C90A shattered against the rocks near a picturesque waterfall outside the city of Caratinga, where the artist had been scheduled to perform.

-Mendonca was known for breaking into a country music scene long dominated by men and machismo.
-She was a leading figure in a burgeoning sub-genre known as "feminejo," or sertanejo music by women.
+Authorities said the plane hit an electrical tower just miles (kilometers) from the Caratinga airport, but it was unclear whether that caused the accident or if the aircraft was already on its way down.

-Nicknamed the "Queen of Suffering," she was known for ballads of heartbreak and long-suffering lovers, but also for singing of empowerment and the need for women to "overcome" -- the title of one of her most famous songs.
+Nicknamed the "Queen of Suffering," Mendonca was known for ballads of heartbreak and spurned lovers, but also for singing of women's empowerment and the need to "overcome" -- the title of one of her most famous songs.

 She had 22 million subscribers on YouTube, 39 million followers on Instagram and more than eight million monthly listeners on Spotify.